WakeMed Soccer Park: Construction history

 WakeMed Soccer Park opened in May 2002 as State Capital Soccer Park.
 The park is on 150 acre that the state of North Carolina has leased to Wake County.
 Money to build the soccer park came from $14.5 million in county-wide hotel room and prepared food and beverage taxes.
 The Town of Cary assumed responsibility for operations and maintenance in 2004 from Capital Area Soccer League.
 On January 26, 2006, the Town of Cary council amended its lease to allow it to sublet the property to Triangle Professional Soccer through the year 2011 for the exclusive promotion of professional soccer and lacrosse events at the complex.

-2011 expansion
+Expansion

 In November 2011, the Town of Cary kicked off a $6.3 million expansion project.
 The finished expansion added 3,000 permanent seats to the 7,000-seat stadium, 1,500 of the seats going to the north end zone and the other 1,500 to upper-level stands on the east side of the stadium.

 Also added on the east side were a new three-story building to provide restrooms, concessions, and access to the additional seating from the third floor.

 Team locker rooms were relocated to the ground level of the new structure to allow players direct access to the stadium from midfield and direct access from their team bus to the locker rooms.

+Naming rights

+SAS Institute, a Cary-based software company, had naming rights to the complex through June 30, 2007, with the option to extend their naming rights for an additional three years.
+On September 27, 2007, the Town of Cary announced that SAS had not exercised their option on the naming rights and that WakeMed Health & Hospitals had purchased the naming rights to the complex for $300,000 per year.

+Effective January 1, 2008, the complex became known as "WakeMed Soccer Park".
+On March 31, 2017, it was announced that Sahlen Packing Company had acquired naming rights to the main stadium at WakeMed Soccer Park, thus becoming "Sahlen's Stadium at WakeMed Soccer Park".
+Sahlen's paid $400,000 over 5 years for the rights, with $100,000 going to the town of Cary and the rest to the North Carolina Courage.
+On April 30, 2021, WakeMed renewed its agreement through 2023.
+On December 18, 2024, the main stadium naming rights were purchased by First Horizon Bank, renaming the stadium as "First Horizon Stadium at WakeMed Soccer Park".